asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 where each prime power combination is picked exactly once.
-However, we know by the [Fundamental Theorem of Arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) that when you take all combinations of products primes that you get each positive integer exactly once.
+However, we know by the [Fundamental Theorem of Arithmetic](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic) that when you take all combinations of products of primes that you get each positive integer exactly once.
 So the above sum is just

 $$\frac{1}{1^s} + \frac{1}{2^s} + \frac{1}{3^s} + \cdots,$$ which is just